EXCLUSIVE-EU set to suspend Belarus sanctions for 4 months after vote

 Diplomats say the EU's list of around 140 individuals will be suspended from the end of October until the end of February, allowing those in question to move their money around and travel again.
 An arms embargo will remain.

-However, the European Union will keep the sanctions under review.
+However, the European Union will keep the sanctions, which have been renewed every October for the last few years, under review.
 The suspensions could be allowed to expire if Belarus is seen as committing fresh rights abuses.

 Four members of Lukashenko's security services, suspected of being behind the disappearances of political opponents, will remain under sanctions.